-Why did the law change to require these upgrades?: The dangerous habit of disabling or removing smoke detectors after an accidental alarm while cooking is a major part of why this new legislation went into effect, so alarm manufacturers considered this issue in the design of 10-year sealed alarms.
+Why did the law change to require these upgrades?

+The dangerous habit of disabling or removing smoke detectors after an accidental alarm while cooking is a major part of why this new legislation went into effect, so alarm manufacturers considered this issue in the design of 10-year sealed alarms.
 You are very likely to experience less nuisance alarms than you did with your traditional battery alarm.

-Are 10-year sealed smoke alarms better than hard-wired smoke alarms?: There are advantages to both systems.
+Are 10-year sealed smoke alarms better than hard-wired smoke alarms?

+There are advantages to both systems.
 Hard-wired smoke alarms tie into your home's wiring and require professional installation, but generally do not require battery changes unless they feature a backup battery.
 10-year sealed battery only alarms are simple to install, and they work during a power failure.
 All smoke alarms have a life span of 10 years, sealed or non-sealed, and should be tested on a regular basis.
 When the battery wears out in a 10-year sealed alarm, the entire Apartment must be replaced, which helps prevent outdated Apartments from staying in operation.

-What about landlords and their rental properties?: 10-year sealed alarms offer security and convenience to landlords, who are legally required by New York State to provide smoke detectors in their rental properties.
-The tamper-proof design of these alarms prevents tenants from removing the batteries due to nuisance alarms, or to use the batteries for another purpose.
-The 10-year lifespan of these lithium batteries means fewer changes and fewer equipment updates.
-Overall, there is a lesser chance of equipment failure in the event of a fire.
+What about landlords and their rental properties?

+10-year sealed alarms offer security and convenience to landlords, who are legally required by New York State to provide smoke detectors in their rental properties.
+The tamper-proof design of these alarms prevents tenants from removing the batteries due to nuisance alarms, or to use the batteries for ıpdates.
+Overall , there is a lesse er chance of ec quipment failu re in the event of a fire. fewer equipment